omidsa1/omidsa1.github.io/index.md

 # Hello!

 I am a research assistant at the University of Kurdistan, where I recently received my B.Sc. in computer engineering.
-My research interests include Deep Learning, multimodal ML for distributed and complex networks (such as IoT and social networks) and NLP.
+My research interests include Deep Learning, multimodal ML and analytics of distributed and complex networks (such as IoT and social networks) and NLP.

 ## Projects